Blimba/PyWC3/README.md

 ```
 where `WAR3_EXE` and `WE_EXE` point to the warcraft executables. `WINDOWMODE` can be fullscreen or windowed to use as
 launch mode for Warcraft III. `MAP_FOLDER` is the folder where the original map can be found, which should be saved as
-a folder format. `DIST_FOLDER` is where the built map files can be found after PyWC3 has been executed. `JASS_FOLDER`
+a folder format. `DIST_FOLDER` is where the built map files can be found after PyWC3 has been executed. `TEMP_FOLDER` is
+ a directory that should not exist, where PyWC3 temporarily places map files during build. `JASS_FOLDER` contains the
-contains the Blizzard Jass code definitions, which help us with code completion.
-Every new version of Warcraft III
+ Blizzard Jass code definitions, which help us with code completion.
+Every new version of Warcraft III requires us to
-requires us to [translate these](#jass-translate) to make sure our definitions are up to date.
+  [translate these](#jass-translate) to make sure our definitions are up to date.

 `MPQ_EXE` points to the location of the [MPQEDitor.exe](http://www.zezula.net/en/mpq/download.html) which we can use
 to load/save the map in mpq format.
 Loading folder/mpq is automatic based on the type we supply, and the way the map is